ruddervirt/ruddervirt-os/README.md

 **Important**: This operating system is the foundation for running a private VM Deployment Zone on ruddervirt.com.
 However, it cannot be connected or used without coordination with Rudder Virt.
 Please contact us at [selfhosted@ruddervirt.com](mailto:selfhosted@ruddervirt.com) for more information.

-## Quick Start
+## Getting Started

+### 1. Download and create install media

-Download the latest installer ISO from the [Releases page](../../releases).
-Burn it onto a USB flash drive (we recommend [balenaEtcher](https://www.balena.io/etcher) or [rufus](https://rufus.ie/en/)).
-Then, boot into it on your hardware.
-The installer presents an interactive menu on the console to choose the target disk, asks you to confirm, and then installs onto it. **Warning:** This will erase all existing data on the selected drive.
+Download the latest installer ISO from the [Releases page](../../releases), then write it to a USB flash drive using a tool like [balenaEtcher](https://www.balena.io/etcher) or [rufus](https://rufus.ie/en/).

-The installed system ships with a default password `ruddervirt` for the `root` and `admin` users. **Change it immediately after first login.**
+### 2. Install

+Boot your server from the USB drive.
+The installer walks you through choosing a target disk, confirming your choice, and installing.

+**Warning:** Installing erases all existing data on the selected drive.

+**Default Credentials:** Username `admin`, Password `ruddervirt`

+### 3. Set up the solution

-The OS image is a minimal base: it boots, but the RudderVirt solution (k3s, KubeVirt, CDI, Kube-OVN, Aileron, plus a storage engine) is **not** installed automatically.
-After first boot, log in as `admin` (password `ruddervirt`) — on the console or over SSH, the `ruddervirt-setup` menu launches automatically in place of a shell:
+Fresh off the installer, the system boots to a minimal base — the full RudderVirt solution (the Kubernetes cluster, virtualization stack, storage, and networking) isn't installed yet.
+Log in as `admin` (password `ruddervirt`), either on the console or over SSH.
+You'll land in the `ruddervirt-setup` menu automatically:

 ```
   1) configure  View/edit settings, then install (or re-apply) the solution